-Ashley Stimpson is a freelance writer based in Maryland.
+Ashley Stimpson is a contributing writer for Field & Stream, based in Maryland.
 She often writes about wildlife, science, and the outdoors.
 She has been covering stories about conservation (and the occasional aggressive river otter) for Field & Stream since August of 2021.

 - Covers conservation and cool wildlife stories